Gross, Operational, and Net Profit (Differences)

 Direct Costs

-* A dealership sells a car, therefore the cost of the car is a prime cost.
+* A dealership sells a car; therefore, the cost of the car is a prime cost.
 The salesman’s commission is also a prime cost.
-However, is the labor of the lot attendant (washes the cars) directly attributable to the sale of this particular car?
+However, is the labor of the lot attendant (who washes the cars) directly attributable to the sale of this particular car?
 No.

-* When dealing with a group of homogeneous items sold to various customers like retail, auto repair, restaurants or personal care the various labors of the clerks are direct costs.
+* When dealing with a group of homogeneous items sold to various customers like retail, auto repair, restaurants, or personal care, the various labor of the clerks is are direct cost.

 The key is that direct costs physically handle the items sold or services rendered in some form.
 Direct cost broadens as the subject of the sale moves from a single item to multiple similar items.